Version control with Git and Gitlab

 Part Three: Creating a project in gitlab.

 Any DoC user can create projects and groups and add other users to these.
 The creation of a project is achieved by clicking on the "+ New Project" button on the project tab located on the right of your screen.
 Follow the instructions on the screen, fill in the project name, and then give a short description.
-Once you create the new project, gitlab will give you some usefull instructions to follow.
+Once you create the new project, gitlab will give you some useful instructions to follow.
 Here is an example: Say that DoC user Julius Caesar (DoC login jc82, email firstname.lastname@example.org ) would like to share his gitlab documentation project.
 The project name is gitlab_documentation, and it is in a directory of the same name.
-The first thing that Julius needs to do is perform some git configuration.
-Git global setup:
+The first thing that Julius needs to do is perform some one time git configuration on his local machine:

 git config --global user.name "Julius Caesar" git config --global user.email "email@example.com"